hellerve/ptolemy/README.md

 Spanish right now, very slowly and despairing about whether I will ever not be terrible at the language.
 This one I read in German, and it was like visiting an old friend with a different address, familiar, yet different.

+* *Parzival* by **Wolfram von Eschenbach (Schöningh Edition)** (1965)

+This is one of the most pleasurable editions of Parzival that I’ve read.
+It is a small selection of the core stories within the book, which makes it a little more palatable to the modern reader.
+It is less meandering and more focused, although it is still a fairly foreign read.